fholmquist/LargePrintGameLibre/README.md

 # LargePrintGameLibre
- Open source version of a large print web based game
+ Open source version of a large print web based game.

+ This will be a Blazor WASM application to play a solitaire card game with an emphasis on being accessible to a wide range of vision levels.